 On the patio, the men had set plates.
-Since they knew beer was not quite to her liking, they brought out some red wine for her.
+Since they knew beer was not entirely to her liking, they brought out some red wine for her.
 Someone had even picked a bouquet of roses from the garden that Esther, Trevor’s grandmother, had once tended so carefully.
-Country music played in background and she laughed.
+Country music played in the background, and she laughed.
 These two country boys had warned her that it would grow on her, and so it had.
 While Trevor was setting the food, on the table, Jenn asked Granddad, “May I have this dance?”

-“Of course,” he replied and the two practiced her two-step.
+“Of course,” he replied, and the two practiced her two-step.
 “Getting the hang of it gal,” Granddad laughed as the two twirled around the patio.

 Trevor laughed, “Stop stealing my girl and let’s eat.”

 The trio sat together and ate their fried chicken and potato salad.
 They laughed and talked, and the two men took turns giving Jenn country western dance lessons.
 She was getting the hang of the country swing when she began to yawn.
 She knew it was getting late, and she had an early shift in the morning.
 As was now their custom, Trevor kept Ranger when she went on her shift.
 After hugging Granddad goodnight, Trevor walked his girl to her car.
 Always the gentleman, he opened the door for and kissed her goodnight before she slid inside.
 “Ranger and I will check on you tomorrow night.
 Call me when you get home, and I will bring dinner to you.”
 Jen nodded in reply.
-He was so understanding of her crazy hours when a twelve-hour shift could easily become a 14 or 15 hour day.
+He was so understanding of her crazy hours when a twelve-hour day could quickly become a 14 or 15 hour day.

-Her workweek quickly sped by.
+Her workweek sped by quickly.
 As usual, on her first day off, Jenn slept in late.
 She woke to the sound of Trevor opening her door.
 And she braced for what was next, for Ranger bounced on the bed whining and giving her kisses and letting his mama know how much he had missed her.
 “Save some kisses for me,” Trevor laughed as he walked into her bedroom.
 Always spoiling his girl, he stopped by her favorite coffee shop and brought Jenn her favorite caramel delight.

 “What did I do to deserve you?
 Come here and let me thank you properly.’

 After setting her coffee on the nightstand, Trevor began bouncing on her bed too and started covering her in kisses.
 She decided to table the talk she wanted to have with him because she didn’t want to ruin the moment.
 It could wait until later.
 Trevor snuggled in next to her, and the two began talking at once while trying to make up for the hours they missed when she pulled her 36-hour shift.
 She discussed her patients and talked about her co-workers.
-He talked about the finishing touches on granddad’s home, and both skirted the questions that weighed heavily upon them.
+He spoke of the finishing touches on granddad’s home, and both skirted the questions that weighed heavily upon them.

-Later that afternoon, Trevor and Jenn took Ranger to the dog park when the sun began its descent; the two sank into the sand to enjoy the evening sunset.
+Later that afternoon, Trevor and Jenn took Ranger to the dog park when the sun began its descent; the two sank into the sand to enjoy the sunset.
 Ranger, tired from his play, settled in close to the couple.
 Talking at once, the couple tried talking.
 “You first,” Trevor stated.

 “No, you,” replied Jenn.
 She was still wondering about his words “too soon.”